grifferz/pah-irc/README.md

     Where a channel will not be required, just saying one or two numbers (without the "play" prefix) is an acceptable shortcut.

+*   `plays`

+    Repeat the list of plays, if for some reason you missed it.

 *   `pronoun <pronoun>`